 Every mowing season starts with changing the engine oil in my push mower.
 I always choose to change my own engine oil because hauling my mower into the repair center, waiting a week, and picking it up takes up time I do not have.

 Changing engine oil in your push mower is easier than you think.
 Not only do you get satisfaction when you’ve completed the project, but you also save time and money.

-Changing engine oil on your push mower is required to ensure your mower’s engine life is not shortened due to excessive engine wear.
-Your push mower’s engine oil gets dirty over time and, without a filter, can cause contaminates to build up and wear on the engine.
+Changing the engine oil on your push mower is required to ensure your mower’s engine life is not shortened due to excessive engine wear.
+A push mower’s engine oil gets dirty over time and, without a filter, can cause contaminants to build up and wear on the engine.

 Significant engine damage can occur if you don’t change your engine oil.
 Read more in “Engine Damage is Like if You Skip Oil Changes“.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.